Yasaka Shrine: Matsuri

 In the year 869, a terrible epidemic caused the Emperor to call for a Shinto ritual to appease vengeful spirits believed to be the cause.
-Representatives used 66 pikes (hoko or 鉾) for each of 66 regions in the country at that time, in a Shinto ritual called goryo-e（御霊会）at Shinsenen, a lake at the Imperial Palace at that time.
+Representatives used 66 pikes (hoko or 鉾) for each of 66 regions in the country at that time, in a Shinto ritual called goryo-e (御霊会) at Shinsenen, a lake at the Imperial Palace at that time.
 Eventually, the ritual became an annual event known as the Gion Goryo-e, and then the Gion Matsuri, associated with Gion Shrine, in the Gion district of Kyoto.
 The pikes became decorated, larger, and eventually morphed into the famous Gion Matsuri yamaboko (山鉾) floats.
 These travel through the central streets of Kyoto, as do mikoshi (portable shrines) from Yasaka Shrine, to purify the streets and ward off any potential epidemics or other harm.
-The Gion Matsuri takes place every July, and has become world famous.
+The Gion Matsuri takes place every July.

 Today, in addition to hosting the Gion Matsuri, Yasaka Shrine welcomes thousands of people every New Year, for traditional Japanese New Year rituals and celebrations.
 In April, the crowds pass through the temple on their way to Maruyama Park, a popular hanami (cherry blossom viewing) site.
 Lanterns decorate the stage with the names of festival sponsors.